-Odontopleuridae family; Selenopeltis sp. mortality plate of monumental size.
+Odontopleuridae family; Selenopeltis sp. mortality plate of impressive size.
 The fossil plate containing many extinct arthropod individuals, including Dalmanitina sp. trilobites of exceptional quality, the authentic fossil trilobites conserved as found within the fossil limestone bed.
 A chaotic prehistoric scene unfolding a 478 million-year-old story.

 There are but a handful of museums around the world, outside of Morocco holding such comprehensive trilobite plates of such preservation and conservation, a unique opportunity has arisen from the loins of the earth, a moment in time has been encapsulated in solid rock forever.
 This exceedingly good honest fossil plate, all too often plates are pieced together as one and coloured to hide the fixing together of unassociated parts.
 It is a normal occurrence that large plates are extracted in smaller parts and rebuilt in the technical Laboratory.

-The rudimentary tools and limited resources of the north African fossickers do not allow major excavations with powerful power driven tools and large machines, the rugged far-reaching areas of the desert do not often allow for any modern ease or comforts, even to transport large vehicles to remote mountain locations can be problematic.
+The rudimentary tools and limited resources of the north African fossickers do not allow major excavations with powerful power tools or large machines, the rugged far-reaching areas of the desert do not often allow for any modern ease or comfort, even to transport large vehicles to remote mountain locations can be problematic.
 Often the altitude of the fossil bed creates another difficult facet for extraction.
 The upshot is the plates are re-fixed back together post extraction.
-Re-fixing is therefore at the present time a common and unavoidable circumstance of fossicking in N.Africa and many other regions.
+Re-fixing is therefore at present a common and unavoidable circumstance of fossicking in N.Africa and many other regions.
 It is one that the fossil community look upon with some indifference, if honest and competently achieved, aesthetically appealing is a big consideration.